seralexeev/xrabbit.dev/README.md

   - 139-3.jpg
 ```

-I got this kind of plate with standoffs where I will mount the components.
+I got a plate like this with standoffs where I'll mount the components.

 ---